 The word that was translated “reckon” in Rom.
-6:11is the Greek word “logizomai” The word denotes: “to reckon, count, compute, calculate, count over, to take into account, to suppose, to deem, to judge, to consider, take into account, mediate on” (Thayer’s Greek Lexicon).
+6:11 is the Greek word “logizomai,” which denotes: “to reckon, count, compute, calculate, count over, to take into account, to suppose, to deem, to judge, to consider, take into account, mediate on” (Thayer’s Greek Lexicon).

-Moreover, the Greek word “logizomai”conveys no causative meaning but rather only an inventory or assessment of a condition that already exists.
-Therefore, the state of being dead to sin already exists for the Christians, but we have to seize this benefit by reckoning it to be so.
-The use of the word “indeed” in this verse, further establishes that this is already an accomplished work of Christ that we are simply appropriating (Andrew’s Study Bible).
+Moreover, the Greek word “logizomai” conveys no causative meaning but rather only an inventory or assessment of a condition that already exists.
+Therefore, the state of being dead to sin already exists for Christians, but we have to seize this benefit by reckoning it to be so.
+In this verse, the use of the word “indeed” further establishes that this is already an accomplished work of Christ that we are simply appropriating (Andrew’s Study Bible).

 Your daily or constant victory over sin and the flesh greatly depends on this truth and exercise!